 If you are a first-home buyer, please contact your KiwiSaver provider or complying fund provider to apply.
 You do not need to apply for this through Housing New Zealand.

-If you are a previous home owner, you will still need to apply through your scheme provider; however Housing New Zealand will initially need to determine whether you meet the eligibility criteria.
+If you are a previous home owner, you will still need to apply through your scheme provider; however Housing New Zealand will initially need to determine whether you are a qualifying person.
 If you are deemed to be in the same financial position as a first home buyer, the letter produced by Housing New Zealand will need to be forwarded to your KiwiSaver scheme provider, to assist with your application to withdraw your KiwiSaver contributions.

 The withdrawal is administered by the KiwiSaver scheme provider or relevant complying fund manager and if approved the payments of the funds will be paid to your solicitor on or before settlement day.